ni/niveristand-custom-device-development-tools/README.md

 The source version will increase over time as newer releases of VeriStand are released.
 A current version + three years back model will be used.

 ## Dependencies
 The following dependencies are used by some or all of the included components of this repository.

-They can all be found in VI Package Manager and are hosted on the LabVIEW Tools Network.
+### VI Package Manager (hosted on the LabVIEW Tools Network)
 - jki_labs_tool_vi_tester-3.0.2.294-1.ogp
 - jki_lib_easyxml-3.0.0.170.vip
 - jki_lib_json_serialization-1.1.10.37.vip